settle-club/java-integration-sdk/documentation/platform/CREDIT.md

 | body | [OrderDeliveryUpdatesBody](#OrderDeliveryUpdatesBody) | yes | Request body |

-Use this API to update the delivery status of an order using order ID or transaction ID, and to trigger loan disbursals based on defined configurations.
+This API updates an order's delivery status using the order ID or transaction ID and manages loan disbursal or cancellation following delivery.
+It is utilized when the system configuration is set to delay loan disbursal until after delivery, indicated by the 'DELAYED' type and 'DELIVERY' event.
+If 'delayDays' is set to 0, disbursal occurs within an hour after delivery.
+Additionally, this API facilitates loan cancellation through specific shipment statuses, offering a precise method for loan management based on delivery outcomes.

 *Returned Response:*